HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 ## Experiment on OpenACC offloading

+We begin first by briefly describing the NVIDIA architecture.
+This is schematically illustrated in Fig. 1.
+Here one can see that each block

 We begin first by illustarting the functionality of the OpenACC model in terms of parallelism, which is implemented via the directives **kernels** or **parallel loop**.
 The concept of parallelism functions via the generic directives: **gang**, **worker** and **vector** as schematically represented in Fig. 1 (left-hand side).
 Here, the compiler initiates the parallelism by generating parallel gangs, in which each gang consists of a set of workers represented by a matrix of threads.
 This group of threads within a gang execute the same instruction (SIMT, Single Instruction Multiple Threads) via the vectorization process.
 In this scenario, a block of loops is assigned to each gang, which gets vectorized and executed redundantly by a group of threads.

 In the hardware picture, a GPU-device consists of a block of Compute Units (CUs) (CU is a general term for a Streaming Multiprocessor, SM) each of which is organized as a matrix of Processing Elements (PEs) (PE is a general term for a CUDA core), as shown in Fig. 1 (right-hand side).
 As an example, the [NVIDIA P100 GPU-accelerators](https://images.nvidia.com/content/tesla/pdf/nvidia-tesla-p100-PCIe-datasheet.pdf) [see also [here](http://web.engr.oregonstate.edu/~mjb/cs575/Handouts/gpu101.2pp.pdf)] have 56 CUs (or 56 SMs) and each CU has 64 PEs (or 64 CUDA cores) with a total of 3584 PEs (i.e. 3584 FP32 cores/GPU or 1792 FP64 cores/GPU), while the [NVIDIA V100](https://images.nvidia.com/content/technologies/volta/pdf/volta-v100-datasheet-update-us-1165301-r5.pdf) has 80 CUs and each CU has 64 PEs with a total of 5120 PEs (5120 FP32/GPU or 2560 FP64/GPU), where FP32 and FP64 correspond to the single-precision Floating Point (FP) (i.e. 32 bit) and double precision (64 bit), respectively.